MartijnOud/SERP-counter-for-Firefox/README.md

 - [More info](https://martijnoud.com/google-serp-counter/)

 # Version 1.3.0 (2022-01-17)
-- Rewrite visibility dector for serp features like PAA
+- Rewrite visibility detector for serp features like PAA
 - Fix counter not displaying due to new html layout

 # Version 1.2.2 (2022-01-10)